clux/probes.hugo/content/post/2020-10-03-antimagic-revisited.md

 (There's also a strange mechanic for number of chargers and a possibility of depleting it by hitting the barrier with certain high-levels spells, but this is not really relevant here.)

 You'll note how much more loosely worded this is.
 It leaves a lot of room for interpretation, does not reference spells it mimics (like the Beholders Antimagic Cone ray), and thus these 8 word sentences is all we got.

-[Any questions about this item to @JeremyECrawford results in no real answers](https://twitter.com/search?q=JeremyECrawford%20%22cube%20of%20force%22), and for good reason.
-Here are just some questions we had:
+I noted loosely what spells they come closest to in the table, but there's still a lot of questions:

 ### Questions
 #### 1. Gas as in state of matter?